1newstar/OracleScripts/Docs/DocsReadMe.rst

 DatabaseHandover
     Handover document for when my contract expires and some other victim has to take on my work.

+GeneratingEXPParameterFiles
+    How to install and use the 9i package that generates the desired ``exp`` parameter files to assist in parallelising the exports from Solaris 9i, and the imports on Azure 11g.

 MigrationChecklist
     Checklist of the steps required to migrate from Solaris to 11g Windows (in the Fog), or, to refresh an Azure database from a Solaris 9i export.